 Most patients are able to go back home the same day they have had their surgery.

-If your surgeon used a sedative or a general anaesthetic, you may feel groggy or disorientated when you wake up.
+If your surgeon used a sedative or a general anaesthetic, you might feel groggy or disorientated when you wake up.
 The effects of these medications can take up to 24 hours to wear off.
-This means that it will not be safe for you to drive and you must ask a family member or friend to pick you up and take you home.
+This means that it will not be safe for you to drive, and you must ask a family member or friend to pick you up and take you home.

 When can I go back to work and exercise?

 Most patients can return to work fairly soon after their hair transplant.
 Usually, surgeons recommend that you return to work after about 3 to 7 days.
 However, this does depend on: